-Language and Cognition program offers training in linguistics which reflects the areas of expertise among linguists at the University of Groningen.
-In addition to required courses, which cover core areas of the discipline, students may choose from courses in neuro- and psycholinguistics, theoretical linguistics, developmental linguistics, computational linguistics, discourse analysis and communication studies.
-The key focus of the Research Master's program is on the cognitive aspects and processes underlying human language and interaction, which is the focus area of excellent, multidisciplinary research carried out in the Centre for Language and Cognition Groningen (CLCG) and the Groningen Research School for Behavioural and Cognitive Neuroscience (BCN).
+The Language and Cognition program offers training in linguistics which reflects the areas of expertise among linguists at the University of Groningen.
+In addition to required courses, which cover core areas of the discipline, students may choose from courses in neuro- and psycholinguistics, theoretical linguistics, developmental linguistics, computational linguistics, discourse analysis, sociolinguistics and communication studies.
+These are the focus areas of excellent, multidisciplinary research carried out in the Centre for Language and Cognition Groningen (CLCG) and the Groningen Research School for Behavioural and Cognitive Neuroscience (BCN).

 PhD at the University of Amsterdam